bparanj/crystal/programming/iac/docs/ansible/design-ec2.md

     - Consider the availability requirements and if the instance should be deployed across multiple Availability Zones.

 11. How will the instance be backed up and restored?
-    - Define the backup strategy, including the frequency and retention period of snapshots.
+    - Define the backup strategy,  the frequency and retention period of snapshots.
     - Consider the process for instance recovery in case of failures or disasters.

 12. What is the cost optimization strategy?